 “Therefore we also, since we are surrounded by so great a cloud of witnesses, let us lay aside every weight, and the sin which so easily ensnares us, and let us run with endurance the race that is set before us, looking unto Jesus, the author and finisher of our faith, who for the joy that was set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God.
 For consider Him who endured such hostility from sinners against Himself, lest you become weary and discouraged in your souls….If you endure chastening, God deals with you as with sons; for what son is there whom a father does not chasten?”
 (Hebrews 12:1-3, 7)

 “Temptation” in this verse means trial.
-The thought is not solicitation to evil but hanging in there under adverse circumstances.
+The thought is not a solicitation to evil but hanging in there under adverse circumstances.

 for when he has been approved,

 The idea of “approved” is someone who passed a test.
 This is a person who victoriously met the trial.
 An approved person never surrenders sure trust in God; he perseveres through anything that might come his way because He knows His God.
-The purpose of all trial is to demonstrate the quality of our faith.
+The purpose of all trials is to demonstrate the quality of our faith.

 Trial determines what kind of faith we have.